davidclin/windows10-cheatsheet/README.md

 	But keep the "Windows Defender notification icon"
 - Delete programs you don't use
 - Use a high performance power plan
+- Disable Startup apps using CCleaner.
+CCleaner shows more apps, services, and scheduled tasks that get started during startup In my case, Adobe was slowing things down significantly.
+Your situation your differ but the idea is to disable apps and services you don't need running during Startup.

 # Installing and Using Chocolatey (with PowerShell)
 - Blog: https://jcutrer.com/windows/install-chocolatey-choco-windows10